-It is becoming increasingly clear that responses of economic actors to the incentives created by government tax- and spending programs are affected not only by the size of the incentives, but also by contextual factors that affect how the incentives are perceived by the individuals.
-Duflo et al. (2006) show that customers of a tax preparation firm who were offered a match of contributions to retirement savings accounts were much more responsive to the simple and transparent match offer than are U.S. taxpayers who face a similar match via a provision in the U.S. tax code.
+It is becoming increasingly clear that responses of economic actors to the incentives created by government tax- and spending programs are affected not only by the size of the incentives, but also by contextual factors that affect how the incentives are perceived.2 Duflo et al. (2006) show that customers of a tax preparation firm who were offered a match of contributions to retirement savings accounts were much more responsive to the simple and transparent match offer than are U.S. taxpayers who face a similar match via a provision in the U.S. tax code.
 Chetty, Looney, and Kroft (2009) find that changes in excise taxes yield larger behavioral responses than economically equivalent changes in sales taxes, most likely because the sales taxes are added at the tax register and are therefore less salient.
-Kling et al. (2009) posit that many Medicare beneficiaries are poorly informed about the prices offered by different prescription drug plans and show that providing information can cause beneficiaries to switch to lower-priced plans.
-Chetty and Saez (2009) demonstrate that EITC recipients alter their labor supply when the incentives provided by the program are explained by a tax preparer.2
+Kling et al. (2011) posit that many Medicare beneficiaries are poorly informed about the prices offered by different prescription drug plans and show that providing information can cause beneficiaries to switch to lower-priced plans.
+Chetty and Saez (2009) demonstrate that EITC recipients alter their labor supply when the incentives provided by the program are explained by a tax preparer.
+Not all changes in contextual factors produce changes in behavior.
+Mastrobuoni (2010) shows that while the mailing of Social Security statements by the SSA increases knowledge about benefit levels, it does not significantly alter retirement behavior.

 The context-specific nature of behavioral responses to incentives increases the dimensionality of the challenge for researchers seeking to reach a consensus about the magnitude of behavioral responses to policy provisions because there will not be a single parameter that can be averaged across multiple studies if the studies measure behavior in disparate contexts.
-However, the sensitivity of behavioral responses to how incentives are perceived by individual decision makers also provides policy makers with an additional tool; relatively inexpensive interventions that provide information or alter the framing of decisions have the potential to significantly improve economic well-being.
+However, the sensitivity of behavioral responses to how incentives are perceived by individual decision makers also provides policy makers with an additional instrument; relatively inexpensive interventions that provide information or alter the framing of decisions have the potential to significantly improve economic well-being.